-Considering the magnitude of the carrying amounts and the subjective judgment in some of the assumptions used for the calculation of the fair values, the impairment test of the carrying amounts of Pirelli brand and goodwill represented a key matter in the audit of the consolidated financial statements.
+Considering the magnitude of the carrying amounts and the subjective judgment in some of the assumptions used for the calculation of the recoverable amounts, the impairment test of the carrying amounts of Pirelli brand and goodwill represented a key matter in the audit of the consolidated financial statements.

 We have performed an understanding and evaluation of the internal controls in place over the impairment testing of brand and goodwill.
+We have tested the operating effectiveness of such controls.